Frequently Asked Questions

 Creating a componentCreating a component

-1. Navigate to the Schema builder.
+1. Navigate to the Schema Builder.

-2. In the left sidebar, find the Components section below your Models and click +Add.
+2. In the left sidebar, find the Components section below your models and click + Add.

-4. Click Create component to save.
+4. Click Create component.

-#Adding a component field to your model
+#Add a component field to your model

 Adding a component field to a modelAdding a component field to a model

-#Using a component in a content entry
+#Use a component in a content entry

 • Basic component field that does not allow multiple values